KevinMarquette/kevinmarquette.github.io/_posts/2016-11-06-powershell-hashtable-everything-you-wanted-to-know-about.md

 I won't say that it is faster, but it does fit into the rule of [If performance matters, test it](https://github.com/PoshCode/PowerShellPracticeAndStyle/blob/master/Best%20Practices/Performance.md).

+### Multiselection

+Generally, you think of a hashtable as a key/value pair where you provide one key and get one value.
+PowerShell allows you to provide an array of keys to get multiple values.

+    $environments[@('QA','DEV')]
+    $environments[('QA','DEV')]
+    $environments['QA','DEV']

+In this example I use the same lookup hashtable from above and provide 3 different array styles to get the matches.
+This is a hidden gem in PowerShell that most people are not aware of.

 ## Iterating hashtables
 Because a hashtable is a collection of key/value pairs, you have to iterate over it differently than you would an array or a normal list of items.